raymin0223/Self-Contrastive-Learning/README.md

 ### Command

 - In `scripts` folder, we make one example for SelfCon-S loss on ResNet-18 experiment.
 - To train the other algorithms or architectures, change the appropriate argument referring to `parse_option()` in the main python files.
+- For example, if you want to train with the multi-viewed batch, change the multiview argument to `True`.

     ```
     bash scripts/resnet_represent_selfcon.sh